hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 ```

 # Setting up a Github Action

-For hubs hosted on the GitHub, GitHub Actions can be downloaded with:
+For hubs hosted on GitHub, GitHub Actions can be downloaded with:

 ```{r example, eval = FALSE}
 library(hubCI)